TChukwuleta/zapier/README.md

-# Easy Automation for BTCPay Server using Zapier.com - No Programming Skills Required
+# Easy Automation for BTCPay Server using Zapier - No Programming Skills Required

-BTCPay Server can be automated in an unlimited number of ways by using it in a [Zapier](https://zapier.com) workflow.
-Zapier is a simple tool for non-technical people to set up automations, simply by connecting blocks.
+Automate your BTCPay with [Zapier](https://zapier.com)!
+Whether you're looking to streamline payments notifications, or other workflow for your BTCPay instance, Zapier facilitates this with a seamless process, making it as simple as connecting blocks together.

 ## Free to Use
-The BTCPay Server Zapier integration is free to use, but you do need a Zapier.com account.
+The BTCPay Server Zapier integration is completely free!
+All you need is a [Zapier](https://zapier.com) account.
-A free account lets you process 100 actions a month and have 3 workflows called "Zaps".
+With the free plan, you can process up to 100 actions monthly and have 3 workflows called "Zaps".

-## What does it do?
+## What can you do with BTCPay Server and Zapier?
+With the BTCPay Server integration on Zapier, you can automate a varierty of tasks:
 The BTCPay Server integration on Zapier defines a number of triggers that can be used to tell other applications what to do.
 You can chain multiple actions and create an entire workflow.
 Besides triggers, there is also a list of actions to make BTCPay Server do something you want.
 This can be creating an invoice, for example.
 In this case the trigger can be something happening on BTCPay Server or in another app or because you received an email.